Last Updated on 03/31/26 by Rose Palmer

 MedallionNet Wi-Fi

-I had the 4-device package for the full length of the trip so that I could use both my phone and my computer while on board.
+I had the 4-device package for the full length of the trip so that I could use both my phone and my computer at the same time while on board.
 Signing up and logging into the Wi-Fi network was easy.

 Princess Patter